Loudoun County High School: Renovations

 County has undergone several renovations and expansions since it was opened.
 The first expansion occurred in 1966, with the addition of a Vocational Education Wing attached to the side of the front portion of the building (Vocational Education has since moved to C.S.
 Monroe Technology Center).

 In 2002, two high school seniors set an assistant principal's office on fire, closing school for a week.
 Because of the fire's damage, the school had to replace its old-fashioned bell system with an electronic one that the other five high schools at that time used.
 The main office was renovated before the end of the 2001–2002 school year.

 Segregation

 County originally opened up as a segregated school for whites.
 Black students went to Douglass High School.
 In the 1968–1969 school year, County became fully integrated.

 NJROTC

-The NJROTC Program at Loudoun County High began in the 2009–2010 school year.
-The program draws from the entire county.
-The program is the first JROTC in Loudoun County, and is currently the newest program in the nation.
+The Naval Junior Reserve Officers Training Corps (NJROTC) program at Loudoun County High School was established during the 2009–2010 academic year, making it the first and only JROTC program within the Loudoun County Public Schools (LCPS) system.

+Although housed at Loudoun County High School in Leesburg, the program is open to eligible students from across the county, including those enrolled at other LCPS high schools.
+Transportation is typically coordinated by families or individual schools, and cadets may participate while remaining enrolled at their home school.

+The NJROTC program aims to instill the values of citizenship, service to the United States, personal responsibility, and a sense of accomplishment.
+It is led by retired U.S. Navy personnel and follows a curriculum that includes: